 So you are interested and want to see the show for yourself?
 Well as far as I know the show is not in syndication.
 I had to order my full copy of the series off eBay, but I will keep my eyes open and will post if the show is ever released on DVD.

 Enough of me babbling.
-Here is a show intro along with Opening Credits:
+Here is the show’s intro along with Opening Credits:

 Need more?
 How about a gallery of “Wizards and Warrior” screenshots?